43% complete

 How to play Sudoku

-Start with the fundamentals of the grid, the core rule set, and a beginner-friendly solving rhythm.
+Start with the fundamentals of the grid, the core rule set, and a beginner-friendly solving rhythm, then practice on the play board.

 Sudoku rules

-Learn the formal rules clearly so you can separate valid logic from accidental mistakes.
+Learn the formal rules clearly so you can separate valid logic from accidental mistakes before tackling daily puzzles.

 Sudoku strategies

-Build stronger habits for scanning, eliminating, and progressing through tougher boards.
+Build stronger habits for scanning, eliminating, and progressing through tougher boards, then test them on hard Sudoku.

 Sudoku tips for beginners

-Use a cleaner process to improve faster and avoid the most common early habits that slow players down.
+Use a cleaner process to improve faster and avoid early habits that slow players down on both easy and medium boards.

 How to solve hard Sudoku

-Focus on note discipline, pressure points, and patient rescanning when easy logic runs out.
+Focus on note discipline, pressure points, and patient rescanning when easy logic runs out on hard and expert puzzles.

 What pencil marking means

-Understand notes mode, why it matters, and how to keep pencil marks useful instead of cluttered.
+Understand notes mode, why it matters, and how to keep pencil marks useful instead of cluttered while you play daily Sudoku.

 Sudoku history

-See where Sudoku came from, how it evolved from older number puzzles, and why the modern version became a global habit.
+See where Sudoku came from, how it evolved from older number puzzles, and why today's daily-and-archive format became a global habit.